 The center conducts qualitative and quantitative research studies in conjunction with sensory research.

-The Kansas City Area Life Sciences Institute strives to advance the life sciences in the Kansas City region through research, commercialization and workforce development.
+BioNexus KC, formerly the Kansas City Area Life Sciences Institute, strives to advance the life sciences in the Kansas City region through research, commercialization and workforce development.

 The corridor, anchored by Manhattan, Kansas, and Columbia, Missouri, is home to more than 300 animal health companies, representing the largest concentration in the world.
 K-State Olathe is located in the heart of the corridor.